quinndecota/robocards/README.md

 # robofriends
-Website made with HTML, CSS, Javascript, and React.
+Website made with HTML, CSS, Javascript, npm, node.js, and React
-Powered with NPM and Nodejs
-To run this project:
+# To run this project:
-Clone this project
+*Clone this project\
-npm install
+*npm install\
-npm start
+*npm start